laboratory-for-translational-medicine/SlicerCineTrack/README.md

 # SlicerTrack

-SlicerTrack is a 3D Slicer extension designed for visual verification of target tracking results.
+SlicerTrack is a 3D Slicer extension designed for the visual verification of target tracking results.
 The ROI segmentation is resampled according to user-provided transformation data and overlaid on a set of time-series medical images.

 DISCLAIMER: This software is not intended for clinical use.